Anthropology - Bachelor of Arts

 Cross-Cultural Perspectives on Health and Healing

-This course provides an introduction to the sub-field of Medical Anthropology.
-Beginning with an overview of central concepts and theoretical perspectives of medical anthropology, this course addresses the different ways in which health and illness are constructed cross-culturally, the roles of healers in different societies, and the political economy and social determinants of health and illness.
+This course introduces the sub-field of Medical Anthropology.
+Beginning with an overview of central concepts and theoretical perspectives of medical anthropology, this course addresses the different ways in which health and illness are constructed cross-culturally, the roles of healers in different societies, the evolutionary and developmental forces shaping health and disease, and the political economy and social determinants of health and illness.
+This course cultivates an understanding of the relationships between health, disease, culture, society, bodies, biologies, and environments.

 ANTH 394